Associate Degree

 - Prerequisite:None.

-This course covers practices and techniques of residential real estate brokerage and sales, including ethics, fair housing agency, goal setting, prospecting, listing, advertising, escrow procedures, financing, taxation, marketing, property management, leasing and business opportunities.
-Course applies toward California Department of Real Estate education requirements for the broker's examination.
+This course covers practices and techniques of residential real estate brokerage and sales, including ethics, fair housing, implicit bias, agency, goal setting, prospecting, listing, advertising, escrow procedures, financing, taxation, marketing, property management, leasing and business opportunities.
+Course applies toward California Department of Real Estate education requirements for the Salesperson and Broker examinations.

 Upon completion of this course, the student will be able to:

-- Demonstrate a basic understanding of the fundamental concepts and practices of real estate with an emphasis on residential property.
+- SLO #1: Demonstrate knowledge of the fundamental concepts and practices of the business of real estate sales with an emphasis on residential properties.

-- Define the technical terminology involved in the real estate field.
+- Define and use terminology commonly used in the real estate industry.

 RE 130 Real Estate Finance